Quantum Semiconductor Heterostructures for meV Axion Dark Matter Detection

-\textbf{Experimental Design}---We consider three benchmark configurations, which correspond to currently available components for Config.\,1 or High Mass (HM) targeting $2-5$\,meV masses, near-future improvements for Config.\,2 or Low Mass (LM) targeting $0.6-2$\,meV masses with thicker MQW cavities and more efficient photodetectors, and more ambitious, longer-term advances for Config.\,3 or Low Mass Sensitive (LM-S) also targeting $0.6-2$\,meV masses with even thicker, larger, and high-quality MQWs, more sensitive photodetectors, and stronger magnets, achievable with anticipated technological advances in the next decade.
-Key parameters are accessible in Table~\ref{parameterstable}; see more details in \sref{sec:expdesign} in Appendix.
+\textit{Example \SQWARE{}}---We consider three example configurations to specifically target the $\sim1$~meV mass range, which correspond to currently available components for Config.~1 or high mass (HM) targeting $2$--$5$\,meV masses, near-future improvements for Config.~2 or low mass (LM) targeting $0.6$--$2$\,meV masses with thicker MQW cavities and more efficient photodetectors, and more ambitious, longer-term advances for Config.~3 or Low Mass Sensitive (LM-S) also targeting $0.6$--$2$\,meV masses with even thicker, larger, and high-quality MQWs, more sensitive photodetectors, and stronger magnets, achievable with anticipated technological advances in the next decade.
+Key parameters are accessible in \tref{parameterstable}; see more details in Sec.~III in SM~\cite{supplement}.